ArturKarbone/principal/principal_practice.md

 8. Submitting time sheets
 9. Putting in-process defects into tracking system
 10. Re-implementing solution due to misunderstood requirements
-11. Re-learning (answering the same questions, discussing the same things)
+11. Answering the same questions, having the same discussions
 12. Unplanned work (expediting)
 13. Focusing on 100% test coverage and forgetting about MTTR / MTTD
 14. Building a wrong test pyramid (Ice-Cream Cone vs. Eye of Providence)
 15. Code that we wrote “for the future”, before it's actually required
 16. Refactoring functionality that does not change
 17. Doing routine tasks manually
-17. Trying to maximize output, not outcome (delivering features with zero impact)
+17. Trying to maximize output, not outcome (delivering features with low impact)
 18. Unplanned work (downtime)
 19. Team members shared across projects
 20. Optimizing part of the process that is not a bottleneck